-How to Make Candy Apple Jelly (Only Four Simple Ingredients)
+Make Candy Apple Jelly With This Simple Recipe

 The apple jelly recipe is so easy to make that any beginning canner can make it in a short period of time.
 This jelly fills the kitchen with an amazing cinnamon apple aroma, is brilliantly red, and tastes a lot like freshly baked apples.
 The flavor is amazing, and friends and family will be sure to want the recipe!

 This recipe will make approximately 6 to 8 jars (8-ounce size) of jelly.

 Pretty Packaging Idea for Jelly

 If giving this jelly as a gift, be sure to buy decorative jelly jars.
 Ball makes beautiful jelly jars with a quilted glass design.
 Cut a square of fabric with a seasonal design, place the fabric at an angle over the lid, and secure the fabric in place with the jar's ring.
 Add a cute label stating "Candy Apple Jelly" and make the jelly part of a gift basket or use it as a small hostess gift.

 - 4 cups apple juice

 - ½ cup Red Hots (candy)